Misha-Holzman/Desserts-with-React-and-Props/README.md

 ## Directions

-1. Make a new project with create-react-app called 'desserts-app'.
+1. Make a new project with create-react-app called 'dessert-app'.
 2. Create a src/desserts/index.js file that exports a basic React component with the props 'name' and 'category'.
 3. Import the Desserts component into the src/App.js file.